drivedemon/docker-with-xdebug-pp/loan_beta_app.md

     - SENDINBLUE_API_KEY={register in www.sendinblue.com}
     - SENDINBLUE_TESTING_EMAIL={your email}
 ```
+---
 ## Note
-From example config I change service name in `docker-compose` file also you need to change some config
+From example config I change service name in `docker-compose` file also you need to change some config in `env` and nginx conifg
->DB_HOST

->REDIS_HOST